YuanyaoCheng/Image-and-Video-Dehazing_DIP-Project1/README.md

 ------------

-**This project is for digital and signal processing course.** The task is to find method to dehaze the original images in foler /IEI2019 and videos in folder /IEV2022.
+**This project is for digital image processing course.** The task is to find method to dehaze the original images in foler /IEI2019 and videos in folder /IEV2022.

 In this project, we used both traditional method and deep-learning based method.